 Camp Basic Policies

 This is a quiet camp.
 We expect camp member to respect each other in every sense of the word.
-This is a camp based around the idea of spirituality, but camp members to not need to be in order to camp with us.
 If anyone does not respect another person’s boundaries one of the two people may be asked to leave without any refund of camp fees.
 This can happen before or while on the playa (at Burning Man or any other scenario we are camping together).

 - Any issues need to be brought to the attention of a Camp Lead to be resolved